Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Introduction

 for all $t \geq 0$ simultaneously.
 In the case where $\psi(\lambda) = \psi_{G, c}(\lambda) := \frac{\lambda^2}{2(1 - c\lambda)}$ is the CGF associated with a sub-Gamma random variable (see \citet{boucheron2013concentration}), our bound reduces to

-Thus, this result can be reviewed as a direct generalization of the primary contributions of \citet{howard2021time}, who only provide time-uniform, self-normalized concentration results for sub-Gamma processes (Note that in the special case $c = 0$, sub-Gamma concentration reduces to sub-Gaussian concentration). \item Next, in Section~\ref{sec:vector}, we show that if $(S_t)_{t \geq 0}$ is a vector valued process that is sub-$\psi$ with variance proxy $(V_t)_{t \geq 0}$, then, with high probability, simultaneously for all $t \geq 0$,
+Thus, this result can be reviewed as a direct generalization of the primary contributions of \citet{howard2021time}, who only provide time-uniform, self-normalized concentration results for sub-Gamma processes (note that in the special case $c = 0$, sub-Gamma concentration reduces to sub-Gaussian concentration).
+In Corollary~\ref{cor:lil_scalar}, we use our bound to prove a law of the iterated logarithm for sub-$\psi$ processes with the correct constant, showing asymptotically that our bounds are unimprovable. \item Next, in Theorem~\ref{thm:vector} of Section~\ref{sec:vector}, we show that if $(S_t)_{t \geq 0}$ is a vector valued process that is sub-$\psi$ with variance proxy $(V_t)_{t \geq 0}$, then, with high probability, simultaneously for all $t \geq 0$,